 2017 ended with Matthew being selected by Yaron Deutsch to take part in the 2018 Darmstadt summer courses and to write a new etude for electric guitar as part of a series of 12 commissioned short works which will be performed in the festival, including music by the likes of Rebecca Sauders, Pierluigi Billone and Chaya Czernowin.
 A 3 track EP of Matthew's electroacoustic work was recently selected for official release on the New York based label, Not Art Records.
 This will be available in 2018.

-Matthew was awarded the 2017 Kimie Composition Prize which resulted in a commission from Live Music Now, supported by the Kimie Trust.
-In 2016, Matthew was the winner of the Walter and Dinah Wolfe Memorial Award, adjudicated by Sir James Macmillan.
-Matthew was generously financially supported by a Dewar Arts Award, which made his enrolment onto the 2017 St Magnus Festival Composer's Course possible.
-Matthew has also accrued various academic awards whilst at the Conservatoire, including the Sibelius Essay Prize and the Euing Prize for History, Analysis and Form.
+Matthew was awarded the 2017 Kimie Composition Prize which resulted in a commission of a new string trio for inclusive audiences by Live Music Now, supported by the Kimie Trust.
+In 2016, his work 'Mortise' for clarinet, cello and piano was the winner of the Walter and Dinah Wolfe Memorial Award, adjudicated by Sir James Macmillan.
+A Dewar Arts Award generously supported Matthew in 2017, which made his enrolment onto the St Magnus Festival Composer's Course possible, where he wrote works for The Assembly Project and Gildas Quartet.